pudly/schmopera-hugo/content/articles/aria-guide-cortigiani-vil-razza-dannata.md

 </figure>

 3. Despite the rests, this is still one long phrase; let the text lead you, not the silences, and beware the bad habit of taking a breath each time there's a rest.
 Wherever you have longer notes - "pur", "questa", "fora" - remind yourself of what vowel you're singing; it's easy to let vowels get vague, so think of renewing, or repeating the vowel as you keep it spinning.
 On "Questa man", really sing that D-flat, because it's a great note.
 4. This is a section to coast, not spend.

-4\.
-Speechy, all a big lead-up, not a place to spend.
 This should feel speech-like, not like you're hyperventilating.
 Think of these three bars as a big lead-up to "Ah!"

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1629424361/media/2021/08/AriaGuide_Cortigiani_p4_annotated_cropped_top_atvu07.jpg){{% /md %}}